Here’s Exactly How Often You Should Be Washing Your Face, According to Dermatologists

 Sensitive or dry skin

-“The act of cleansing the skin can further dry the skin out if someone has dry skin,” says Dr. Stephens.
-For people with dry or sensitive skin she recommends sticking to one cleanse at night, which should be sufficient to wash away the dirt, grime, and debris from the day.
+"The act of cleansing the skin can further dry the skin out if someone has dry skin," says Dr. Stephens.
+For people with dry or sensitive skin, she recommends sticking to one cleanse at night, which should be sufficient to wash away the dirt, grime, and debris from the day.
+Dr. Collins and Dr. Ruth agree, adding that a “splash of water,” in the morning might be enough if you still want to refresh your skin without potentially stripping it.

 Oily or combination skin

-For people with combination or oily skin, Dr. Stephens emphasizes the importance of washing twice a day (morning and night) to ensure that you’re removing all the excess build up and preventing breakouts.
+For people with combination or oily skin, Dr. Stephens emphasizes the importance of washing twice daily (morning and night) to ensure that you remove all the excess buildup and prevent breakouts.
+(Psst, Dr. Collins suggests a double cleanse at night for a deep clean that keeps your pores clear and content.)

 That said, regardless of your skin type, if you're squeezing in a morning workout, it's a great idea to wash your face right after to remove excessive sweat, bacteria, and dirt, says Dr. Stephens.